Betar: History

 Members of Betar were also instrumental in setting up Israel's navy, the Israeli Sea Corps.
 The first Israeli plane was flown into Palestine by Jabotinsky's son, Eri, at the time a member of the Betar World Executive.

-Many of Israel's most prominent conservatives have been "graduates" of Betar, including former prime ministers Menachem Begin, Yitzhak Shamir, and Ehud Olmert, and former Defense Minister Moshe Arens.
+Many of Israel's most prominent conservatives were "graduates" of Betar, including former prime ministers Menachem Begin, Yitzhak Shamir, and Ehud Olmert, and former Defense Minister Moshe Arens.
 Former Likud/Kadima minister (in several offices) Tzipi Livni MK was a youth Betarist.
 Yoel Hasson MK was formerly national head of Betar in Israel.
 Livni and Hasson later formed Hatnuah, which in 2015 allied with Labor in the center-left Zionist Union.
 Israel's current Ambassador to the UN, Danny Danon, is a Betarist and a former leader of the World Betar Organization.

 Since the 1970s, Betar has suffered a decline in membership and activities.
 It remains much involved in Zionist activism, however.
 Tagar, Betar's young adult movement, was active on many university campuses throughout North America during the 1980s, as part of the Revisionist Zionist Association, and Betar played a major part in raising the awareness of Soviet oppression of Jews, and fighting for the right of Soviet Jews to emigrate to Israel.
 It remains relatively prominent in Australia and in Cleveland, Ohio.

 In the early 21st century, Betar had around 21,000 members globally.

-Most recently, in 2014, Betar organized marches and demonstrations in France, to protest the rise in anti-semitic incidents there, including attacks against synagogues and individual Jews.
+In 2014, Betar organized marches and demonstrations in France, to protest the rise in anti-semitic incidents there, including attacks against synagogues and individual Jews.
 At those marches, some Betar members displayed the emblem formerly used by the Jewish Defense League.